WELCOME TO THE WEBSITE OF THE

 Need more information or logos?
 Visit our Press Room HERE.

-In addition to the usual thorough testing, we expect this event to focus on new evolutions in SIP Security such as the mechanisms defined in the STIR working group.
-We also hope to inform the new SIPBRANDY effort in the IETF.
+In addition to the usual thorough testing, SIPit 32 focused on new evolutions in SIP Security such as the mechanisms defined in the STIR working group.
+The event also conducted tests designed to inform the new SIPBRANDY effort in the IETF.

 Read the full SIPit 32 announcement here.